yaoman3/dockerfile-x11docker-google-earth/README.md

 Use x11docker to run image on separate new X server.<br>
 Get x11docker script from github: https://github.com/mviereck/x11docker<br>

-# Installation: Please build yourself
+# Don't pull image.
+Please build yourself
 Download of Google Earth is disabled in the Dockerfile, because it could be a copyright problem to publish the binaries of Google Earth in an image on Docker Hub.